Gyeeta/gyeeta.github.io/docs/installation/failover.md

 Node Webserver Redundancy can be provided by installing multiple instances of the Webserver in an Active-Active mode.

-For this, all the Active-Active Webserver instaces will need to have some of the Config Options shared across all instances.
+For this, all the Active-Active Webserver instances will need to have some of the Config Options shared across all instances.

 - `CFG_SHYAMA_HOSTS`
 - `CFG_SHYAMA_PORTS`